bhumikaambalge-boop/bhumikaambalge-boop/README.md

 Welcome to my GitHub profile!

 I'm currently a final-year student working on **Brain Tumor Detection using Deep Learning**.
-I’m passionate about exploring **AI, Machine Learning, and Data Science**.
+I’m passionate about exploring **AI, Machine Learning, and web development**.

 Even though I’m building my portfolio, I’m excited to learn and contribute to interesting projects.